WunmiSalami/Group4-ECE1140/Track_and_Train/Train_Model/TRAIN_MANAGER_README.md

 ### **Error Recovery Example**

-Train Manager's error recovery mechanisms activate when Train Model encounters issues during operation.
+Train Manager's error recovery mechanisms activate when Train Model encounters errors during operation.
 Consider a scenario where Train 1's physics simulation throws an exception due to a calculation error (perhaps a division by zero from unexpected input values).

 Train Model's physics thread catches the exception and logs: `"Physics calculation error for Train 1: division by zero"`.
 The exception propagates to Train Manager through an error callback mechanism.
 Train Manager receives the error notification with context about what operation failed.